 On the other hand, it may be that you’re not getting enough sex.
 Back when you were dating you were ripping each other’s clothes off every chance you got, but now it seems you are engaging in passions less and less.

-Keep the passions alive by striving to spice it up in the bedroom and by practicing intimacy in other ways such as kissing, holding hands, and cuddling.
+Keep the passions alive by striving to spice it up in the bedroom and by practising intimacy in other ways such as kissing, holding hands, and cuddling.
 Some even find that taking sex off the table altogether alleviates the pressure to have it and builds more sexual tension.

 3. Household bickering